Roblox/creator-docs/content/en-us/art/avatar/facial-animation/creating-basic-heads.md

   </figure>
 </GridContainer>

 A **combination pose**, or **corrective**, is the combination of 2-3 FACS poses that control the same facial features in a single animation frame with a **corrective difference from 100% of their default values**.
-By defining and mapping a combination pose to your head, you can correct how you want the two or more FACS poses to combine.
+By defining and mapping a combination pose to your Head, you can correct how you want the two or more FACS poses to combine.
 For example, if you add a corrective for each of the previous use cases, the lower eyelid and upper eyelid contact make contact with each other without colliding:

 <GridContainer numColumns="3">
   <figure>